Manbendra2014/C2/Versions/V3/README.md

 | **Updated** | Enhanced multi-threading capabilities for managing simultaneous connections, improving performance. |
 | **Updated** | Additional checks for handling client and server disconnections, ensuring stability in operations. |
 | **Updated** | Log messages are now more informative and include timestamps, making it easier to track events. |

+## 4. SSL Playbook

+For instructions on how to install the certificate and key generation with OpenSSL, please refer to the [SSL Playbook](SSL-Playbook.md).